citiususc/SparkBWA/README.md

 	spark_dir/bin/spark-submit --class SparkBWA --master yarn-client SparkBWA.jar --driver-memory 1500m --executor-memory 1500m --executor-cores 1 --archives bwa.zip --verbose --num-executors 32 -algorithm mem -reads paired -index /Data/HumanBase/hg38 -partitions 32 ERR000589_1.filt.fastq ERR000589_2.filt.fastq Output_ERR000589

 Options:
-* **-algorithm mem** - the algorithm to use, in this case, *mem*.
+* **-algorithm mem** - Sequence alignment algorithm (in this case, *BWA-MEM*).
-* **-reads paired** - the algorithm uses paired reads.
+* **-reads paired** - Use sigle-end or paired-end reads.
 * **-index** - the index prefix is specified.
 The index must be available in all the cluster nodes at the same location.
-* The last three arguments are the input and output in HDFS.
+* The last three arguments are the input and output HDFS files.

 If you want to check all the available options, execute the command:

 	spark_dir/bin/spark-submit --class SparkBWA SparkBWA.jar

-After the execution, to move the output to the local filesystem use:
+After the execution, in order to move the output to the local filesystem use:

 	hdfs dfs -copyToLocal Output_ERR000589/* ./

-In case of not using a reducer, the output will be splited into several pieces.
+In case of not using a reducer, the output will be splited into several pieces (files).
 If we want to put it together we can use one of our Python utils or use "samtools merge":

 	hdfs dfs -copyToLocal Output_ERR000589/* ./
 	python src/utils/FullSam.py ./ ./OutputFile.sam